xversial/Foundation-Platform/public/content/featurettes/nested-sets.md

-###Develop

-Platform is Core light and built upon a strong PHP framework with great documentation and a fantastic community, Laravel.
-`
+###Nested Sets

+Our Nested Sets package is a PHP 5.3+, framework agnostic package for managing hierarchical data.